lorefnon/lorefnon.github.com/_posts/2015-09-21-react-and-livescript-in-harmony.md

       React.create-element \li, null, contact.name
 ```

-One thing that we may notice is that the above code does not use JSX.
-While yes, it is [possible](https://github.com/facebook/react/issues/47#issuecomment-18877423) to use jsx with livescript using backticks to escape xml constructs and then passing the generated js to babel, it is a hack we better forgo.
-As we will see soon, livescript native constructs allow for much more succinct expressions than the xml boilerplate that comes jsx.
+One thing that we may notice is that the above code does not use [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html).
+While yes, it is [possible](https://github.com/facebook/react/issues/47#issuecomment-18877423) to use JSX with livescript using backticks to escape xml constructs and then passing the generated js to babel, it is a hack we better forgo.
+As we will see soon, livescript native constructs allow for much more succinct expressions than the xml boilerplate that comes JSX.

 Livescript's feature that almost everything is a expression is particularly helpful when we have conditional logic in our dom generation code.